nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 ## TODO
-- Add run_callbacks method in order to refactor ar adapter and default adapter
+- Get rid of default callback order and make all methods available on transition
 - Test that events with the same name can coexist but are unique!
 - Test :around_transition callback chain for all integrations
 - What about inheritance? => What would be the expected behaviour? (dup vs. no dup)